louwrentius/storagefancontrol/README.md

 INSTALL
 --------
 1. Copy the configuration file in /etc/
-2. Copy the executable in /usr/sbin or anywhere you want
+2. Copy the executable in /usr/sbin
 3. Make sure the script is executed on boot.
 If you use systemd, put the etc/systemd/system/storagefancontrol.service file in the same path on your system.
 Run systemctl restart storagefancontrol to start the daemon.

 Graphite